cyrusinnovation/ideas/STORIES.md

 * Show me when I have enough data for a statistically significant sample.
 * Reorder upcoming stories.
 * Compact estimation view.
+* Upgrade to Rails 3.
+* Introduce end-to-end testing.
+* Migrate to Rspec.
+* Multiple projects.
+* Export all data for a project.
+* More flexible import.
+* Track states other than started and finished.
+* Estimation view based on cycle time, so that people don't have to enter hours.
+* Option to turn off estimates and recording of hours worked.